StackVista/stackstate-docs/develop/developer-guides/custom-functions/propagation-functions.md

 #### Stop propagation for relation type

-The component template example below includes a user parameter that will be passed to the propagation function together with the standard system parameters.
-The arguments list in the component template extract contains one argument that matches the **Stop propagation for relation type** propagation function’s user parameter `relationType`
+The template example below includes a user parameter that will be passed to the propagation function together with the standard system parameters.
+The `"arguments"` list contains one argument that matches the user parameter `relationType` from the **Stop propagation for relation type** propagation function.

-Component template `"propagation"` block:
+Template `"propagation"` block:

 ```bash
 ...